fish-fiend/homemade-cgm-analysis/README.md

-### MOST PRESSING (and hardest to solve) ISSUE — FIXED!
+### MOST PRESSING (and hardest to solve) ISSUE — FIXED ☑️
 I finally made it possible for multiple files to be uploaded and analyzed as one dataset!!!
-Unfortunately, it did come at a cost.
-Now I need to figure out how to turn the indexing/substitution step into a function in order to replace the out-of-range "High" and "Low" values with "400" and "40" <strong>without</strong> sacrificing the ability to wrangle multiple files at once.
-I feel like I'm soooooo close to a solution, but nothing I've been trying works how I expect it to.
+ANNNNNDDDDD figured out how to turn the indexing/substitution step into a function in order to replace the out-of-range "High" and "Low" values with "400" and "40" <strong>without</strong> sacrificing the ability to wrangle multiple files at once!

-Also the graph kinda glitches if you upload two datasets that are not consecutive, but it's a fairly innocent problem so I'm going to worry about it later.
+Only new issue is that the graph kinda glitches if you upload two datasets that are not consecutive, but it's a fairly innocent problem so I'm going to worry about it later.

 <br></br>